jbroll/typedArrayFunction/npm/typed-array-function/README.md

   * The second section is enclosed in the element wise loops.
   * The third section is the post code.
 If no third section is supplied the function's first argument is returned.

-  * The indicies of the element wise loop are hard coded.
+  * The indicies of the element wise loop are accessed via dedicated variables.
     * iX - innermost loop.
     * iY - 2nd dimension loop.
     * iZ - 3rd dimension loop.
     * iU - 4th dimension loop.
     * iV - 5th dimension loop.
     * iW - 6th dimension loop.

+  * Or via an array named "index".

 **More Examples**